oasis-tcs/odata-specs/odata-protocol/12 Conformance.md

 in the requested entity set ([section ##BuiltinFilterOperations])
    2. MUST support aliases in `$filter` expressions ([section ##ParameterAliases])
-   3. SHOULD support additional filter operations ([section ##BuiltinFilterOperations]) and MUST return `501 Not Implemented` for any unsupported filter operations ([section ##ResponseCode501NotImplemented])
+   3. SHOULD support additional filter operations ([section ##BuiltinFilterOperations]) and MUST return `501 Not Implemented` for any unsupported or `400 Bad Request` for any unrecognized filter operations ([section ##ResponseCode501NotImplemented])
-   4. SHOULD support the canonical functions ([section ##BuiltinQueryFunctions]) and MUST return `501 Not Implemented` for any unsupported canonical functions ([section ##ResponseCode501NotImplemented])
+   4. SHOULD support the canonical functions ([section ##BuiltinQueryFunctions]) and MUST return `501 Not Implemented` for any unsupported or `400 Bad Request` for any unrecognized functions ([section ##ResponseCode501NotImplemented])
    5. SHOULD support `$filter` on expanded entities ([section ##ExpandOptions])
 8. SHOULD publish metadata at `$metadata` according to